FernandoSchett/github_repository_template/README.md

 ## Dependencies 🚚:

-The project dependencies are described in a dependencies file within the repository.
+The project dependencies are described in  ```./dependencies/requirements.``` within the repository.
 In summary, heres what you're gonna need in order to run the project:

 - ```dependencie <version>```.
 -

 For installing dependencies more quickly, you can run the following command at terminal, inside the clonned repository:

+	sudo apt update && sudo apt install python3 python3-pip
     pip3 install -r ./dependencies/requirements.txt

 Make sure you have all Dependencies before running the project.